Maselkov/masels-foundryvtt-macros/README.md

 Make sure to read the comment on each macro for usage instructions.
 Some macros still need to have their comments updated.

+## Important!
+Please note that some macros might have been broken by foundry/module updates.
+If you find a macro that doesn't work, please open an issue and I'll try to fix it.
+If any usage instructions are unclear, please also open an issue and I'll try to clarify them.
+Thank you!

+If you have any requests for spells/features you'd want automated, similarly, please open an issue and I'll see what I can do.

 # Currently automated

 ## Spells